google/koladata/docs/api_reference.md

   for complex computations, or to conveniently embed a py_fn into a traced expression.

+  When using kd.parallel.call_multithreaded, using this decorator on sub-functors can improve parallelism, since all sub-functor calls are treated as separate tasks to be parallelized there.

   This decorator is intended to be applied to standalone functions.

   When applying it to a lambda, consider specifying an explicit name, otherwise